Howard-Center-Investigations/FARA_Archive/README.md

 - The file failed_fara_downloads.csv in the repository contains a list of filings that cannot be successfully downloaded using the urls provided at FARA.gov

-The datasets folder in this repository contains static datasets from 3/25/2025 from the [Browse Filings](https://efile.fara.gov/ords/fara/f?p=1381:1:1551967097995:::::) page of FARA.gov.
+The datasets folder in this repository contains datasets from the [Browse Filings](https://efile.fara.gov/ords/fara/f?p=1381:1:1551967097995:::::) page of FARA.gov.

-- These files will be updated in the coming days to update with new filings on a daily basis
+- These files are updated a minimum of once per day

 The bulk_data_files folder in this repository contains the csv files available for download from the [Bulk Data](https://efile.fara.gov/ords/fara/f?p=107:21::::::) page of FARA/gov.

-- These files ARE updated a minimum of once per day
+- These files are updated a minimum of once per day